Modern Solution For Missing Teeth

 Can you get implant dentures if you have no bone structure?

-No. When a tooth is lost, the underlying bone is no longer stimulated and the bone may break down.
+No. When a tooth is lost, the underlying bone may start to break down.
 If you wait too long before replacing the lost teeth, there will not be enough bone to hold any implants.
 Dental implants help maintain bone stability and promote healthy bone growth, but only if there is enough bone.

 When should I replace my old dentures?